View More Images

 Total elevation gain: 32m (105ft).

-We re-board our vehicle to return to Aizu-Wakamatsu where, on the outskirts of the city, we visit Hongo, which is famed locally for its four hundred year-old pottery tradition.
-Initially established to create the tiles used in the construction of Aizu-Wakamatsu’s Tsuruga-jo castle, subsequently Hongo’s potters each developed their own colourful unique work in porcelain or ceramics for everyday tableware use.
-We journey on into the city to visit one of the thirteen sake breweries found in and around Aizu-Wakamatsu.
-Here we learn why the region produces some of Japan’s finest sakes and enjoy a sample or two, before returning to our accommodation for the night.
+We re-board our vehicle to visit Hongo, which is famed locally for its four hundred year-old pottery tradition.
+Initially established to create the tiles used in the construction of Aizu-Wakamatsu’s Tsuruga-jo castle and subsequently Hongo’s potters each developed their own colourful unique work in porcelain or ceramics for everyday tableware use.

 Meals: Breakfast, lunch & dinner provided.

-Day 3 Aizu Wakamatsu - Oku-Aizu - Yanaizu
+Day 3 Yunokami Onsen - Oku-Aizu - Yanaizu

-A local, who meets us at the end of our train journey, guides us through the countryside here, its history and society.
+A local joins us to guide us through the countryside here, its history and society.
 Born into a family of boat builders and boatmen, who for generations were vital to the local community that relied on the river for its livelihood, our guide describes life over the ages in this gorgeous but demanding and remote environment.

-After lunch we transfer by vehicle to nearby Numazawa-ko, a caldera lake formed millennia ago by a volcanic explosion, for our afternoon stroll.
+After lunch we transfer by vehicle to nearby Numazawa-ko, a caldera lake formed millennia ago by a volcanic explosion, for an afternoon stroll.
 The snowfall here is some of the heaviest in the region and, in order to easily make our way, we are once again aided by snowshoes for an enjoyable walk aside the lake.
+We board a train on the charming Tadami Line bound for Yanaizu.
+The scenery from the carriage windows is some of the most spectacular in Japan.

 Our accommodation tonight is a family-run inn beside the Tadami River.
 We refresh ourselves in our accommodation’s onsen before a mouth-watering multi-course evening meal composed of local dishes.